alsinmr/pyDR/README.md

 Funding for this project provided by:

-Deutsche Forschungsgemeinschaft (DFG) grant SM 576/1-1
+Deutsche Forschungsgemeinschaft (DFG) grant 450148812

 European Social Funds (ESF) and the Free State of Saxony (Junior Research Group UniDyn, Project No. SAB 100382164)